Isaac Go: Terrafirma Dyip (2021–2024)

 In the 2019 PBA Draft, Go was selected as the No. 1 overall draft pick by the Columbian Dyip.
 He was signed ahead of the Governors' Cup restart.
 He was held scoreless in his PBA debut.
 Terrafirma failed to qualify for the playoffs that conference.

 The following season, during a game against the NorthPort Batang Pier in the Philippine Cup, Go injured his right knee and had to be taken out of the game.
 He was later diagnosed with a torn anterior cruciate ligament, medial collateral ligament, and meniscus tear.
-He will be out for the rest of the season.
+He was out for the rest of the season.